karenpayneoregon/auto-incrementing-sequences/readme.md

 | :small_blue_diamond: | | I kept the prefix short but can be whatever you want|
 | Ordrers | Customer orders |  |

+Here `SequencePreFix` is a unique string value to represent a specific customer and `CurrentSequenceValue` is the sequence, combine both together to produce an, in this case a invoice number for an order.

 ```csharp
 public static bool EntityFrameworkExample2(int customerId)